MAIF/arta/docs/pages/how_to.md

 !!! note "You don't like YAML?"

-    The `config_dict` constructor's parameter of `RulesEngine` lets you give a regular python **dictionary** containing the parsed configuration.
+    The `config_dict` constructor's parameter of `RulesEngine` lets you give a regular python **dictionary** containing the deserialized configuration.

-    Thereby, you can use *any file format* to save your configuration, just parse them in a dictionary and use it as an argument.
+    Thereby, you can use *any file format* to save your configuration.
+Just deserialize it to a dictionary and use it as an argument.

 ### YAML file